NRShah25/hashtalk-app/README.md

 Request the proper environment keys from a project administrator.
 You will place these keys in the .env file.

 # 2. Installing Packages
-Install the following necessary packages while in the root directory of the repository:
+Install the following necessary packages:

 ## 2.1 clerk-js